HelanaNady/HelanaNady/README.md

 </div>

 ### 👩‍💻 About Me
-- 🎓 Currently pursuing a degree in Computer Engineering.
+- 🎓 Currently pursuing a degree in Computer Engineering at Cairo University
-- 🚀 Always ready to embrace every new challenge and opportunity.
+- 🚀 Always ready to embrace every new challenge and opportunity
-- 🌱 Committed to continuous learning and growth.
+- 🌱 Committed to continuous learning and growth

 ### 💬 Get in Touch: